HugoLanglade/VICTOR_CMS_5/src/works/map-nom_lieu-a-trap-that-doesnt-kill-head-genève-en_details_lieu-masters-degree-project-head-geneve-2023-details_pieces_en-comme-dhabitude-en-été-2023-nburnt-chair-acrylic-tape-sparkler-n-nu.md

   il faut y croire il faut y croire il faut y croire il faut y croire il faut y croire il faut y croire il faut
 description_en: >-
-  For the inaugural and eponymous exhibition of their curatorial residency, as slow

-  as possible has invited four artists

-  with different approaches and practices to take

-  Making Kin, Making Place as starting points for spatial and social interventions

-  in

-  Espace 3353 and its surrounding area.
-Sorne reflect on what is: the artist-run space

-  in relation to institutional

-  space, while others approach the space through what is

-  not- inciting exchange through meals and interaction.
+  For the inaugural and eponymous exhibition of their curatorial residency, as slow as possible has invited four artists with different approaches and practices to take Making Kin, Making Place as starting points for spatial and social interventions in Espace 3353 and its surrounding area.
+Sorne reflect on what is: the artist-run space in relation to institutional space, while others approach the space through what is not- inciting exchange through meals and interaction.

-  Victor Delétraz explores the immediate surroundings of 3353 using a small motorised

-  appendage. ln the exhibition space, filmic exploration is confronted with a
+  Victor Delétraz explores the immediate surroundings of 3353 using a small motorised appendage. ln the exhibition space, filmic exploration is confronted with a shaky architecture.

-  shaky architecture.

   The installation later acts as a performance space for the artist.

-  -
+  ––––––

-  Text read in french during the performance :
+  Text read during the performance translated in English :

   Il y a le soleil et rien.
 Il y a la vie absurde et rien.